History of the Jews and Judaism in the Land of Israel: Early Roman period (64 BCE – 70 CE)

-Talmudic period (70 – 636 CE)
+Talmudic period (70–636 CE)

 Late Roman period (70–324)

 The 2nd century saw two further Jewish revolts against the Roman rule.
 The Kitos War (115–117) saw Jewish diaspora communities in North Africa, Cyprus, and Mesopotamia rise against Rome.
 After being defeated, the rebels fled to Judea, where they gathered at Lydda.
 The Romans pursued them, capturing Lydda and executing many of the rebel Jews.
 In the aftermath of the war, Jewish diaspora communities involved in the revolt were expelled to the eastern edges of the Roman Empire, and mainly settled in Judea.
-This was followed by the more fierce Bar-Kochba revolt (132–136) led by Simon Bar Kokhba.
+This was followed by the more fierce Bar Kochba revolt (132–136) led by Simon Bar Kokhba.
 The Jewish rebels again regained temporary independence in Judea.
 An independent Jewish state existed in Judea for over two years.
 However, Julius Severus and Emperor Hadrian ultimately crushed the rebellion, and Judea was ravaged.
 According to Cassius Dio, 580,000 Jews were killed, and 50 fortified towns and 985 villages were razed.

 The Roman suppression of the two major revolts in Judea led to the growth of the Jewish diaspora at the expense of Judea's population.
 Many Jews taken captive by the Romans were deported from Judea and sold into slavery.
-Josephus wrote that 97,000 Jews were sold into slavery following the First Jewish-Roman War and 30,000 were deported from Judea to Carthage.
+Josephus wrote that 97,000 Jews were sold into slavery following the First Jewish–Roman War and 30,000 were deported from Judea to Carthage.
 Many Jews also fled Judea to other areas in the Mediterranean region.
-Jews were again deported from Judea and sold into slavery after the Bar-Kokhba revolt.
+Jews were again deported from Judea and sold into slavery after the Bar Kokhba revolt.
 Jews taken as slaves by the Romans and their children were eventually manumitted and joined established Jewish diaspora communities.
-Many other Jews migrated voluntarily from Judea in the aftermath of the Bar-Kokhba revolt.
+Many other Jews migrated voluntarily from Judea in the aftermath of the Bar Kokhba revolt.

-In 131, Emperor Hadrian renamed Jerusalem Aelia Capitolina and constructed a Temple of Jupiter on the site of the former Jewish temple.
-Jews were banned from Jerusalem and Roman Judaea was renamed Syria Palaestina, from which derived "Palestine" in English and "Filistin" in Arabic.
+In 131, Emperor Hadrian renamed Jerusalem Aelia Capitolina and constructed the Temple of Jupiter Optimus Maximus on the site of the former Jewish temple.
+Jews were banned from Jerusalem and Roman Judaea was renamed Syria Palaestina, from which is derived "Palestine" in English and "Filistin" in Arabic.